Properties

 Change the formatting for bend notes attached to sheet metal views, including font, text height and color.
 Bend notes come into the drawing from the bend specifications made in the Part Studio:

 To access the Views menu, click the fourth icon at the top of the Drawing properties panel.
-In this menu, you are able to edit your drawing's projection angle, the color and thickness of your drawing's visible edges, tangent edges, hidden edges, cutting lines, arrowheads, view labels and more.
+In this menu, you can edit your drawing's projection angle, the color and thickness of your drawing's visible edges, tangent edges, hidden edges, cutting lines, arrowheads, view labels and more.

 The properties for each drawing view are similar and explained below.
 Any properties specific to a view type are explained under that subheading, following this section.